sim0n00ps/OF-DL/README.md

 4. Open the auth.json file in Notepad/Wordpad/Notepad++/VS Code

 I would recommend copying all 3 of the .exe files somewhere safe where you can then add the path of each file to `auth.json` file.
 You can do this easily by holding `shift` when right clicking on the .exe file which should give you the option to `copy as path`, this will include `\` so you will need to replace them with `/`.
 In the auth.json file the lines should look something like this `"YTDLP_PATH": "C:/yt-dlp.exe"`, `"FFMPEG_PATH": "C:/ffmpeg.exe"` and `"MP4DECRYPT_PATH": "C:/mp4decrypt.exe"`

+Finally you will need to get 2 files, device_client_id_blob and device_private_key.
+These are used to get the decryption keys needed for downloading DRM videos.
+You can find a tutorial on how to do this here https://forum.videohelp.com/threads/408031-Dumping-Your-own-L3-CDM-with-Android-Studio, you need to place device_client_id_blob and device_private_key files in `cdm/devices/chrome_1610/`.

 # Running the program
 Make sure you download the latest release from the [releases](https://github.com/sim0n00ps/OF-DL/releases) page and unzip the .zip file to a location where you want to download content to.
 You should have 3 files in the folder you just created by unzipping the zip file, OF DL.exe, auth.json and e_sqlite3.dll.